 Working under a farm truck on April 13, 2009, he was found dead, the victim of an apparent accident.
 He was 54.

-And better, no one I’ve ever met handled his fall from fame as well.
+But most impressively, no one I’ve ever met handled his fall from fame as well, either.